cambiotraining/camstats/docs/glm-practical-logistic-binary.md

 :::::

 ## Construct the model
-There are different ways to construct a logistic model in either R or Python.
+There are different ways to construct a logistic model.

 ::::: {.panelset}

 ::: {.panel}
 [tidyverse]{.panel-name}

-In tidyverse we have access to a very useful package: `parsnip`, which is part of the `tidymodels` package.
-The advantage of using `parsnip` is that the code syntax will stay the same as you do different kind of model comparisons.
+In `tidymodels` we have access to a very useful package: `parsnip`, which provides a common syntax for a whole range of modelling libraries.
+This means that the syntax will stay the same as you do different kind of model comparisons.
 So, the learning curve might be a bit steeper to start with, but this will pay dividend in the long-term (just like when you started using R!).

 First, we need to load `tidymodels` (install it first, if needed):